About Cynthia Vaughn

 In 2004, the first edition of The Singing Book group voice class textbook and song anthology for non-voice majors by Meribeth Dayme and Cynthia Vaughn was published by W.W.
 Norton & Co.
 That same year, I had the opportunity to pioneer a unique team teaching program at CSU with my voice faculty colleagues, Dr. Todd Queen and Dr. Janet Morrow King.
 Dr. Queen was already familiar with the successful Boot Camp at his alma mater BYU, and we wondered if a similar program would work for voice majors.
 Freshman Voice Studio (FVS) was a resounding success and created a sense of community and healthy peer competition for freshman vocal performance, music education, and music therapy majors.
 At the end of the program, FVS students gave a capstone recital and were matched with individual faculty for the remaining years of their undergraduate voice study.
 It was a joy to see the progress, confidence, and lasting friendships that formed from Freshman Voice Studio.
 The program is still part of the CSU voice curriculum 20 years later and has been modeled and adapted by other universities.

-Though I continue to teach individual voice lessons in person in Norfolk, VA, and online from anywhere, I am also committed to the benefits of group learning in singing.
-A fourth edition of the The Singing Book group-voice textbook and song anthology by Cynthia Vaughn and the late Meribeth Dayme will be released in Spring 2024.
-In addition to a songs and resources for students, The SingingBook is a how-to for teachers of group voice.
+Though I continue to teach a limited number of individual voice lessons in person in Norfolk, VA, and online from anywhere, I am committed to the benefits of group learning in singing.
+A 2024 fourth edition of the The Singing Book group-voice textbook and song anthology by Cynthia Vaughn and the late Meribeth Dayme, edited by Matthew Hoch is now available from Rowman and Littlefield and major booksellers.
+In addition to a songs, technique and resources for students, The SingingBook is also a how-to for teachers of group voice.
+New this edition: All piano accompaniments for songs in The Singing Book 4th edition are available in the Appcompanist app! https://www.appcompanist.com/

 I am available to work with groups or individual graduate students and new teachers online or in-person to share some strategies for successful group voice.